 Preponderance of the evidence is defined as evidence which is of greater weight or more convincing than the evidence which is offered in opposition to it; that is, evidence which as a whole shows that the fact sought to be proved is more probable than not.

-Preponderance of the evidence may not be determined by the number of witnesses, but by
+Preponderance of the evidence may not be determined by the number of witnesses, but by the greater weight of all evidence.

-Consideration of Circumstances [24 CFR 966.4(I)(5)(vii)(B)]
+Consideration of Circumstances [24 CFR 966.4(l)(5)(vii)(B)]